• Products

 This refers to market capitalisation.
 Market capitalisation is the value the capital market places on a company’s equities.
 So, large-cap equities are usually of well-established companies.
 Such funds tend to be stable.
 Mid-cap and small-cap funds invest in smaller companies.
 But such companies may not have found a stable footing.
 So, the returns may be irregular.
 Some equity funds invest across large-cap, mid-cap, and small-cap stocks.
 These are called multi-cap funds.

-There are several factors that should drive your choice.
+There are multiple factors that you should consider before making a choice.
 Weigh your options and think about your priorities.
 Every person has a unique set of circumstances.
 So, a strategy that may fit one person may not be the best one for another.

 • Investment horizon: